mikezano/zano-press/src/learning-lessons/2025-08-15-Modern-Centering.md

 }
 ```

-- `display:grid` is going to make any child element inside of `#grid` become a potential "cell"
+- `display:grid` is going to make child elements inside of `#grid` conform to the column/grid definitions.
 - `grid-area:1/1` essentially says _put both `.content-` elements in the same grid cell at row 1, column 1_.
 This will stack them on top of each other and aligns them in the upper-left corner of the containing `#grid` element.

 ## 3. Place content